National Register Signage Grant Program

 Applicants may select between two different designs upon grant acceptance.
 Plaques are 9” x 13” in bronze.

-*Note that one plaque design does not include designation year in text.
+*Update- now both plaque designs include designation year in text.

 Grant Application Deadline